arixmkii/qcw/README.md

 * it is impossible to enumerate content of directories containing Windows symlinks;
 * it is impossible to enumerate content of directories containing Windows Unix domain socket records;
 * non determenistic access denied could be thrown on file overwrites because of some internal races.

+### 2. Limited hardware level support

+Currently WHPX acceleration doesn't support instructions beyond v2.5 https://gitlab.com/qemu-project/qemu/-/issues/2782 Containers, which require v3 and more modern hardware will not run at all (it doesn't matter if host is capable or not).

 ## Known issues Podman